How to Pick the Right Nursing Training Program near Stanford Kentucky

-Registered Nurse Job Functions
+Registered Nurse Job Responsibilities

-Registered nurses are the largest occupation in the medical care delivery system.
-RNs practice in a large number of different medical settings, such as Taylorsville KY hospitals, private practices, outpatient clinics, nursing homes and even schools.
-Their basic duty is to support doctors in the treatment of their patients.
-Having said that, the specific duties of a registered nurse will depend on their job or area of expertise in addition to where they work.
-A portion of the duties of an RN may include:
+Registered nurses are the largest occupation in the medical delivery system.
+RNs practice in many different medical environments, including Stanford KY hospitals, private practices, outpatient clinics, nursing homes and even schools.
+Their general role is to help doctors in the treatment of their patients.
+Having said that, the particular duties of a registered nurse will be dependent on their job or area of expertise as well as where they work.
+Some of the responsibilities of an RN may include:

-- Providing medications
+- Administering medications

-- Monitoring patients
+- Observing patients

 - Performing physical examinations

-- Managing care
+- Coordinating care

-- Managing LPNs, LVNs and nurse aides
+- Overseeing LPNs, LVNs and nurse aides

-- Informing patients and their families
+- Instructing patients and their families

 - Managing health records and charts

 Online Nursing Classes

-What to Ask Nursing Degree Programs
+What to Ask Nursing Programs